Solar System Projects: Mini Clay, Paper Mache, and Yarn Ball

 - acrylic paint, assorted colors

-- Blow up eight balloons in sizes to represent the eight planets.
+- Blow up eight balloons for the eight planets.
+Make sure they are to scale!

 - In a large bowl or tray, mix flour and water into a soupy glue-like substance.